cmosher01/Gedcom-To-Xml/README.md

 Assumes UTF-8 input GEDCOM files.
 Any non-UTF-8 GEDCOM files must be converted to UTF-8 first.
 [Gedcom-Lib](https://github.com/cmosher01/Gedcom-Lib) may be of help in this regard.

+---

+Gedcom-To-Xml is implemented as an XML XProc pipeline that converts the GEDCOM file in a series of XSL transformations.
+Each step transforms one aspect of the GEDCOM data and verifies the output against an XML schema.